KileyMeringer/Getting_into_Business/README.md

 ## Data Collection Method

 - **How was the data acquired?**
   - The dataset doesn’t explicitly state its source, but based on the structured nature and comprehensive property details, it appears to be compiled from real estate transaction records or multiple listing service (MLS) data.
 It likely represents actual home sales rather than listings or estimates.
+This was likely collected via an MLS (Multiple Listing Service) system.

 ## Dataset Attributes